daynecdr/euro2020api-streamlit/README.md

 # Streamlit desired features:

-    The idea is for the streamlit to be separated into 2 pages: Matches and Teams -Matches will allow you to select any given match and return info about it.
+    The idea is for the streamlit to be separated into 3 pages: Matches, Teams and Players.
+    -Matches will allow you to select any given match and return info about it.
-    -Teams will allow you to select any individual team and get its roster and stats.
+    -Teams will allow you to select any individual team and get its roster.
+    -Players will show data on each individual player